 Charles Edwin Wilbour Fund

 Statue of a Priest, Wen-amun Son of Nes-ba-neb-dedet and Ta-sherit-Khonsu, ca. 50 B.C.E.
-Limestone, 15 3/8 x 3 1/16 x 7 1/16 in.
-(39 x 7.7 x 18 cm).
+Limestone, 15 1/2 x 3 1/4 x 7 1/4 in., 10 lb.
+(39.4 x 8.3 x 18.4 cm, 4.54kg).
 Brooklyn Museum, Charles Edwin Wilbour Fund, 36.834.
 Creative Commons-BY

 Statue of a standing man in hard crystalline limestone.
 Conventional composition, frontal.
 Arms at sides, left leg advanced.
 Headless.
 Rear pillar carelessly inscribed for Wn-nfr, son of Ns’-b3-nb-dd.t and the sistrum player T3-sry.t-hnsw.

 Condition: Head missing.
 Body assembled from two pieces.
 Scattered chips.
 Portions of surface seem to have been cleaned with an abrasive to remove incrustations.